-On the other hand, a private sale can be a more time and cost-effective option (relative to arrest proceedings).
+However, a private sale can be a more timely and cost-effective option (relative to arrest proceedings).
 The lender could either request that the borrower sells the ship itself or, depending on the jurisdiction, exercise its power of sale under the mortgage.
-In the case of a private sale, any maritime liens will follow the vessel and this may negatively impact on the price that the lender can achieve.
+In the case of a private sale, any maritime liens will follow the vessel and this may negatively affect the price that the lender can achieve.

-Finally, the lender could simply take possession of and operate the ship.
+Finally, the lender could simply take possession of the ship and operate it.
 This may be a temporary measure taken prior to selling the ship in a more favourable location, or the lender may choose to wait for an upturn in the market.
 Either way, however, the lender has certain obligations as a mortgagee in possession; for example, the lender becomes liable to pay the expenses incurred in the future operation of the ship (including any crew wages earned).

-This new decade promises to be an eventful one as the world considers the implications of the covid-19 pandemic and shifts in the oil price.
-However, even as the world grapples with the widespread disruption wrought, the market will have to address the impending discontinuance of a number of interbank lending rates and the growth of interest in environmental, social and governance (ESG) issues.
+This new decade promises to be an eventful one as the world copes with the implications of the covid-19 pandemic and shifts in the price of oil.
+However, even as the world grapples with widespread disruption, the market will have to address the impending discontinuance of a number of interbank lending rates and the growth of interest in environmental, social and governance (ESG) issues.

 i Discontinuance of interbank lending rates

-Several major interbank lending rates (otherwise known as screen rates) used as benchmarks for the setting of interest rates under shipping loans, including the widely used US dollar London Interbank Offered Rates (LIBOR), are, at the time of writing, scheduled to be discontinued.
-While work is being done to create a replacement rate (or rates), it is anticipated that any replacement screen rate will not in practice match what LIBOR does (i.e., provide a forward-looking rate reflecting the cost of funds of interbank borrowing in the future).
-It is also unclear what exactly these replacements will be.
+At the time of writing, several major interbank lending rates (otherwise known as screen rates) used as benchmarks for the setting of interest rates under shipping loans are scheduled to be discontinued.
+Most tenors of the widely used US dollar London Interbank Offered Rates (LIBOR) will be discontinued on 30 June 2023.
+Although there is not yet a single settled market standard for a replacement rate (or rates), it is anticipated that, in practice, many future benchmarks will not match what LIBOR currently does (i.e., provide a forward-looking rate reflecting the cost of funds of interbank borrowing in the future) so parties will need to engage in the process of agreeing a suitable replacement.

 ii ESG criteria

-The general rise of impact investing has also led to the growth of interest in ESG criteria within the shipping industry where many lenders are taking an increasingly close interest in the way borrowers' businesses are run.
-Of particular note is the way in which environmental undertakings in loans are developing.
-For instance, it is becoming increasingly commonplace for borrowers to undertake to ensure ships are recycled in an environmentally responsible fashion (commonly known as green recycling) and to provide lenders with CO2 emissions data specific to the financed vessel.
+The general rise of impact investing has also led to the growth of interest in ESG criteria within the shipping industry, where many lenders are taking an increasingly close interest in the way borrowers' businesses are run.
+This in part is leading the rapid development of the kinds of environmental undertakings in loans, as well as the stringency of the undertakings.
+For instance, it is becoming increasingly commonplace for borrowers to undertake to ensure ships are recycled in an environmentally responsible fashion (commonly known as green recycling) and to provide lenders with data on carbon dioxide emissions that is specific to the financed vessel.

-While it remains to be seen if the growing interest in ESG criteria and rise in sustainability-linked loans will mark the next stage in the evolution of ship finance, we would expect this to play a key role going forward.
+It remains to be seen whether the growing interest in ESG criteria and the rise in sustainability-linked loans will mark the next stage in the evolution of ship finance.
+Nevertheless, we would expect both to be key factors going forward.

 1 Gudmund Bernitz is a partner and Stephanie Koh is an associate at HFW.

-4 Should a legal assignment be defective due to the notice requirement not being satisfied, the assignment will be equitable in nature.
+4 Should a legal assignment be defective because the notice requirement has not been satisfied, the assignment will be equitable in nature.